Become 'MVHR-compatible'

 Preliminary Design Meeting

 When you’re ready to start the technical design of the building (RIBA stage 4) our first step is to review the latest plans available.
 Floor plans to understand plantroom and riser options along with general spatial arrangement, elevations to calculate building volume, sections to identify usable voids, and the site plan to identify risks associated with neighbours, roads, chimneys/flues, and the prevailing wind.
 We’ll also review any structural drawings available, including steels and joist layout.
-With a better understanding of the general construction plan, we then arrange a preliminary design meeting (by video) between your Principal Designer and our MVHR designer.
+With a better understanding of the general construction plan, we then offer mechanical consultancy (by video) to your Principal Designer.

 Step 2.